9 Intro to Linux Administration

 When you use your server’s .pem

-key, you login as the root user, but that’s too much power to acquire on a regular basis.
-Additionally, since your server is probably for multiple people, you’re going to want to create users for them.
+key, you log in as the root user, but that’s too much power to acquire regularly.
+Additionally, since your server is probably for multiple people, you will want to create users for them.

 In this lab, you’ll create a regular user for yourself and add an SSH key for them so you can directly log in from your personal computer.